Friday 11 April 1941

 |Tea and sandwiches from a mobile canteen, courtesy of the Ministry of Food.
 Coventry, England, 11 April 1941 (Photo by Central Press/Getty Images via Los Angeles Daily News).|

 Italy also is advancing south.
 General Ambrosio's 2nd Italian Army makes progress from Trieste, both south along the coast and toward Ljubljana.
-One of Ambrosio's intentions is to link up with the Italian forces in Albania, but for some reason the Yugoslav Army has committed some of its best formation in that theater, and the going is slow.
+One of Ambrosio's intentions is to link up with the Italian forces in Albania, but for some reason, the Yugoslav Army has committed some of its best formations in that theater, and the going is slow.

 Sepp Dietrich's 1st SS Panzer Division Leibstandarte SS Adolf Hitler (LSSAH) brigade is at the spearpoint of the German drive south from Vevi through the Klidi/Kleisoura Pass area (also known as the Kirli Derven).
 The defense is centered around the town of Kelli and the pass itself, and the German objective is the town of Kliki at the southern entrance to the pass.